atom/television/README.md

 Like most good ideas, this one isn't new, but Television provides a unique combination of features to make working in this style intuitive and productive.

+Massive props to the [Rivets.js](https://github.com/mikeric/rivets) framework, which inspired Television's approach to binding.

 ## View Classes